 Can you believe this is the same bathroom?
 It feels sooo much bigger now.
 And so light and airy.
 When we started this project and I began to plan out the vision I had for our bathroom, I always dreamt of French provincial dressers used as vanities.
 I’m so thankful we were able to actually make that vision come to life, but it wasn’t easy.
 I had to search long and hard for both of these dressers.
 And that process slowed our project down big time.
 We obviously needed two dressers, but different measurements for each one.
 Plus they had to look like they belonged together.
 It was a tough search, but I was determined to find exactly what I wanted–even if it took months.
 We ended up finding both of these dressers on Craigslist and boy did that waiting pay off.
 (Check out my tutorial for transforming these dressers into vanities here.)

-I’m so happy we stuck with our dream and didn’t settle.
-Both dressers are painted with Annie Sloan Pure White chalk paint. (see this post for an important update on how the chalk paint is holding up 1 year later.)
-For my vanity, which is pictured above, we were able to put the vessel sink off to the side–leaving plenty of space for me to do my hair, makeup and all the things.
+Both dressers are painted with Annie Sloan Pure White chalk paint. (**see this post for an important update on how the chalk paint is holding up 1 year later**) For my vanity, which is pictured above, we were able to put the vessel sink off to the side–leaving plenty of space for me to do my hair, makeup and all the things.
 I LOVE it.

 How awesome are these light fixtures!?
 I looked at numerous places before I found these on Amazon.
 We added the white board behind the light to cover up a few holes that were left from the old light fixture that was here before.
 It was actually a disaster, so the board helped cover that mess perfectly and I think it adds a little something to the light itself.
 Easy fix!